krishnakadiyala/NPAcourse/labs/Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_03_CLI_Config.md

 ##### Step 6

-Open this file with a text editor and create two plays similar to **Lab 1** to deploy the changes.
+Open this file with a text editor and create a single play to deploy the changes.
-This time, however, we will use the source file to deploy the configuration instead of using commands inside the playbook.
+This time, we will use the source file to deploy the configuration instead of using commands inside the playbook.

 ```yaml